asreview-simulation/asreview-simulation/README.md

 - `asreview`:
     - provides an initially empty `asreview` CLI command
     - its functionality can be extended by plugins that supply subcommands via entry point group `"asreview.subcommands"`
+- `asreview-lab`:
+    - provides a rudimentary plugin to `asreview` that would start the backend and the frontend.
+Currently neither has an implementation.
+    - install with `pip install -e ./asreview-lab/backend`
 - `asreview-simulation`:
     - provides a standalone CLI command `asreview-simulation`
     - provides a plugin to `asreview` where it will show up as the subcommand `simulation` so users can call `asreview simulation` (i.e. without the dash)